INTERVIEW: BBC Radio's Abbie McCarthy & Good Karma Club | SXSW 2019

 Abbie McCarthy is one of the UK’s top tastemakers in grassroots music, with a particular love of live bands fuelling the creation of her own platform ‘Good Karma Club.’
 As the presenter of BBC Introducing Kent (Sea Girls, Indoor Pets, Alice Chater, and Apre are some of the local Kent bands she’s championed, to name a few), she also presents on Radio 1 and Channel 4.
 So understandably, it’s a big deal for an artist to be invited to be a part of the Good Karma Club.

-With monthly nights at the Sebright Arms making Good Karma Club a huge presence in London’s emerging artist community, Abbie also took the platform across to the US for this year’s SXSW (The Snuts, Pip Blom, Laura Misch, Dylan Cartlidge, Bad Sounds, Sports Team), as well as curating a support tour in collaboration with Marsicans across the UK this month.
+The platform is supported by Firestone, which enabled McCarthy to curate monthly nights at Sebright Arms, making Good Karma Club a huge presence in London’s emerging artist community.
+Abbie also took the platform across to the US for this year’s SXSW (The Snuts, Pip Blom, Laura Misch, Dylan Cartlidge, Bad Sounds, Sports Team), as well as curating a support tour in collaboration with Marsicans across the UK this month.
 We caught up with Abbie to hear the ins and outs of her innovative platform and all-around championing of new music:

 Take us through how Good Karma Club began…